‘I HAVE COME THAT YOU MIGHT HAVE LIFE AND HAVE IT TO THE FULL’ (Jn.10.10)

 RSE is firmly embedded in the Personal, Social, Health and Economic (PSHE) education framework as it is concerned with nurturing human wholeness and integral to the physical, spiritual, emotional, moral, social and intellectual development of our pupils.

 All RSE will be in accordance with the Church’s moral teaching.
-It will emphasise the central importance of marriage and the family and acknowledge that all pupils have a fundamental right to have their life respected whatever household they come from.
+It will emphasise the central importance of marriage and the family.
+We will acknowledge and ensure that all our pupils are respected and treated as unique individuals in the eyes of God.
+We will respect the protected characteristics: age, disability, gender, race, religion, beliefs, sex, sexual orientation and ethnicity.

 We teach RSE mainly through the Life to the Full programme devised by Ten:Ten.
 This is based on ‘A Model Catholic RSE Curriculum’ by the Catholic Education Service and has been highlighted as a work of good practice by the Department of Education.